jobs.jnj.com/en/jobs/

 Skip to content

-Customer reading on tablet with Skin Flex Band-AID on her right index finger alt
+Customer reading on tablet with Skin Flex Band-AID on her right index finger

-Skin-Flex™: The New BAND-AID® Brand Bandages That Stay on for 24 Hours
+Skin-Flex™: The new BAND-AID® Brand bandages that stay on for 24 hours

 Through hand-washing, phone-scrolling, treadmill-running, baby-chasing and whatever else your busy day has you doing, these bandages are designed to stay put for a full 24 hours.